-One of the unique features of the Texas Travel Host system is that there is an opportunity to facilitate the formation of local "tourism" regions that will help communities provide a better tourism product to their customers.
+One of the unique features of the Texas Travel Host system is that there is an opportunity to facilitate the formation of local "tourism" regions which will help them provide a better tourism product to their customers.
 This is very important part of the TxDOT Travel Host system concept because it is what will make the system unique and create a quality product for visitors to the state.
 Essentially two sets of information will fulfill this obligation: